BiaPyX/BiaPy/docs/source/tutorials/mitochondria.rst

 Choose a template
 ~~~~~~~~~~~~~~~~~

-Refer to the code version `V1.0 <https://github.com/danifranco/EM_Image_Segmentation/releases/tag/v1.0>`_ in case you want to reproduce exact results of our paper.
+Refer to the code version `V1.0 <https://github.com/danifranco/EM_Image_Segmentation/releases/tag/v1.0>`_ in case you want to reproduce exact results of `Stable Deep Neural Network Architectures for Mitochondria Segmentation on Electron Microscopy Volumes <#citation>`_.
 Once the code is cloned you can use any of the templates from `here <https://github.com/danifranco/EM_Image_Segmentation/tree/v1.0/templates>`_.

 Otherwise, to create the YAML file you can use the template `unet_2d.yaml <https://github.com/danifranco/EM_Image_Segmentation/blob/master/templates/unet_2d.yaml>`_ which is prepared for this tutorial.